12-23 Endocrine System

 New cards

-Functional Anatomy of the Thyroid Gland
+Functional Morphology of the Thyroid Gland

-The thyroid gland is a butterfly-shaped endocrine gland located in the anterior neck, just below the larynx and in front of the trachea.
-It consists of two lobes connected by a narrow isthmus.
-The functional anatomy includes:
+• The thyroid gland is a butterfly-shaped endocrine gland located in the anterior neck, just below the larynx and in front of the trachea.

 • Follicles: The thyroid is composed of numerous spherical structures called follicles, which are filled with colloid, a protein-rich substance containing thyroglobulin.
 Follicles are the functional units responsible for hormone production.